eldonb/coalescents/README.md

 The  example file codexample.sfs  contains  examples for compiling and  running the code and   generating  simulated datapoints and comparing them to  data.

-Note that  depending on the number of  points in the grid of parameter values,  the simulations can take a while, easily several days.
+Depending on the number of  points in the grid of parameter values,  the simulations can take a while, easily several days.

 # 1. System requirements
 The main requirements are  a  C++ compiler (e.g. g++ version 8.3.0),  Python version 3.7.3,   GSL (GNU Scientific Library) version 2.5, and the Boost C++ library.